-Custom Terminology settings may affect may cause screen examples and field names used in this manual to differ from those seen in your implementation.
+Uptivity WFO allows administrators to customize field names and terminology in the Discover Web Portal to fit your unique environment.
+Therefore, screen examples and field names used in this manual may differ from those seen in your implementation.

-Some Uptivity Discover features use menus and other windows that may be considered "pop-ups" by some browsers. inContact recommends that you configure your browser to allow pop-ups for the Discover Web Portal.
+Some Uptivity WFO features use menus and other windows that may be considered "pop-ups" by some browsers. inContact recommends that you configure your browser to allow pop-ups for the Discover Web Portal.